SAMP-Android/SAMP-Android/README.md

 - Optionally, include a screenshot or video link to provide visual context.

 Your contributions to improving SA-MP Android are highly appreciated!
 Thank you for your support.

-Feel free to modify the README based on your specific project requirements.